gainwell-ohio/spbm/docs/Analgesic_Agents/opioids.md

 | ≥ 30 mg oral oxycodone/day       | Equianalgesic dose of another opioid |

 **QL** – Transmucosal Fentanyl: 4 doses per day

-Effective July 1, 2018, patients with short acting opioid therapy will be limited to 30 MED per prescription and a maximum of 7 days per prescription.
-Prior authorization will be required to exceed these limits

 ## Links